-A taxpayer's annuity comes from a nonqualified retirement plan.
-Does Drake calculate the taxable amount?
+A taxpayer's annuity comes from a non-qualified retirement plan.
+Does Drake Tax calculate the taxable amount?

-The General Rule is described in Pub.
-939, General Rule for Pensions and Annuities.
-Drake does not perform calculations for the General Rule.
-You must determine and enter the total and taxable portion of the taxpayer's pension or annuity on 1040 lines 16a and 16b.
+The General Rule is described in Publication 939, General Rule for Pensions and Annuities.
+Drake Tax does not perform calculations for the General Rule.
+You must determine and enter the total and taxable portion of the taxpayer's pension or annuity on Form 1040:

-The Simplified Method, used for most qualified plans, is available in Drake on the Special Tax Treatments tab of screen 1099 - 1099-R Retirement, which produces the worksheet WK_SGR (WK_SGR__ in Drake15 and prior).
-Pub.
-575, Pension and Annuity Income describes the Simplified Method and includes the worksheet at the end of the publication.
+The Simplified Method, used for most qualified plans, is available in Drake on the Special Tax Treatments tab of screen 1099 - 1099-R Retirement, which produces the worksheet Wks SGR (WK_SGR in Drake15 and prior).
+Publication 575, Pension and Annuity Income describes the Simplified Method and includes the worksheet at the end of the publication.
 Drake performs Simplified Method calculations, however, you should review Publication 575 to ensure that you have made applicable entries.

 A brief description of General Rule and the Simplified Method appears in Topic 411 - Pensions – the General Rule and the Simplified Method.
-See Pub.
-939 and Pub.
-575 for details.
+See Publication 939 and Publication 575 for details.